Generic

 • Melanoma that has a genetic mutation called BRAF V600E or V600K and may be used in combination with dabrafenib.

-• Non-small cell lung cancer that has a genetic mutation called BRAF V600E and is used in combination with dabrafenib.
+• Non-small cell lung cancer, anaplastic thyroid cancer, solid tumors, and low-grade glioma that has a genetic variant called BRAF V600E and is used in combination with dabrafenib.

 Our Medication Sheet